 Interpreters or Captioners are provided for students with disabilities who require them in order to have effective access to classes.
 Technological alternatives may also be used when they provide effective access.
 Students should read the following procedures for interpreting and captioning services:

 E-text refers to an accommodation for students with a disability that prevents them from reading course materials in a traditional format.
-It is an accommodation approved through the Disability Services (DS) Office that allows the student to request for course materials in an accessible format.
+It is an accommodation approved through the Disability Services (DS) Office that allows the student to request for course materials in an alternative format.

 Before a request for e-text is submitted, do a search.
 To do a search for textbooks in an accessible format: